D221/vocaloid-rate/README.md

 ## Development Setup

-If you wish to modify the frontend styles or JavaScript, you will need to have Node.js and npm installed.
-The project uses Tailwind CSS v4 for styling, which requires a build step.
+This project uses a Python/FastAPI backend and a JavaScript frontend with a full build system.
+To contribute or modify the code, you will need both Python and a Node.js-compatible runtime like Node.js or Bun.

 ### Prerequisites

-- **Node.js** (LTS version recommended) and **npm**.
-You can download them from [nodejs.org](https://nodejs.org/).
+- **Python 3.8+** and `pip`.
-- **Python 3.8+** for the backend.
+- **Node.js & npm** or **Bun**.

 ### 1. Clone the Repository